 - (1) Appeal the decision in accordance with the applicable appeals procedure established in this code; or - (2) Make changes to the application that will fully address all issues and findings identified for the denial and resubmit a new application, including any required fees.
 Any such resubmission must contain evidence that shows how the new application has substantially changed to address each of the findings of the original decision.
-The Zoning Administrator shall have the authority to determine if the evidence submitted substantially changes the application to address all issues as part of the complete application determination in Section <a href="https://doi.org/10.103/journal.org/10.105/journal - (3) Submit a new application if the proposed use and design of the site will be entirely different than the denied application.
+The Zoning Administrator shall have the authority to determine if the evidence submitted substantially changes the application to address all issues as part of the complete application determination in Section 10.5.02(c)(3).
+If it does not, the Zoning Administrator shall return the application, with reasons for their determination in writing, along with any paid fees; or - (3) Submit a new application if the proposed use and design of the site will be entirely different than the denied application.